soheilkhaledabdi/short-link/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact [your email].
+For any inquiries, please contact soheilkhaledabdi@gmail.com.